What Is IBM MQ?

 How Does IBM MQ Work?

 IBM MQ allows application programs to use a message-queuing technique to participate in message-driven processing.
-These messages have two parts: the header and the application data.
+These messages have two parts:

 Application programs then communicate across different platforms by using the appropriate IBM MQ solution for that platform.
 The business applications are not dependent on the underlying mechanics that allow communication between disparate computer systems; MQ takes care of that.
 This removes a layer of complexity and reduces performance or reliability concerns so that application programs function as expected.